4GeeksAcademy/AMH-proyecto-final/README.md

-# Data Science Project Boilerplate

-This boilerplate is designed to kickstart data science projects by providing a basic setup for database connections, data processing, and machine learning model development.
-It includes a structured folder organization for your datasets and a set of pre-defined Python packages necessary for most data science tasks.
+# Electricity Consumption Forecast in Barcelona

+This project aims to predict electricity consumption in the province of Barcelona using historical data and machine learning techniques.
+We use climate, demographic, macroeconomic, economic shocks, tourism indicators, and holiday data to train models that predict daily electricity consumption.

 ## Structure

-The project is organized as follows:

-- `app.py` - The main Python script that you run for your project.
-- `explore.py` - A notebook to explore data, play around, visualize, clean, etc. Ideally the notebook code should be migrated to the app.py when moving to production.
-- `utils.py` - This file contains utility code for operations like database connections.
+The project is organized into several folders and key files for managing the data, models, and web application code.
+Below are the main sections of the project:

+- `data` - This folder stores the data used in the project, organized into various subfolders:
+  - `DF_modelos` - Stores the final processed DataFrames.
+  - `Final_Data` - Contains the CSV files with the data used in the DataFrames for different sectors (residential, industrial, services).
+  - `imagen` - Contains images used in the web application, such as wallpapers.
+  - `interim` - Contains the raw, unprocessed data.
+  - `processed` - Contains processed data.
+  - `scalers` - Stores scaler files used to normalize data for user requests.
-- `requirements.txt` - This file contains the list of necessary python packages.
+- `models` - This folder contains the trained predictive models saved as `.h5` files.
-- `models/` - This directory should contain your SQLAlchemy model classes.
-- `data/` - This directory contains the following subdirectories:
+- `src` - This folder contains the project's source code, with various scripts for managing data flow and user interaction:
-  - `interin/` - For intermediate data that has been transformed.
+  - `Procesado de datos` - Scripts related to data cleaning and preprocessing.
+  - `Procesado de modelos` - Contains scripts that perform training and evaluation of predictive models.
+  - `Procesos prueba` - Folder for testing scripts of models and WebStreamlit.
+  - `StreamlitAntes.py` - Previous version of the Streamlit web application code.
+  - `WebStreamlit.py` - Updated version of the web application implemented in Streamlit, allowing users to interact with the models and predict electricity consumption.
-  - `processed/` - For the final data to be used for modeling.
+- `requirements.txt` - File containing the necessary dependencies and libraries to run the project.
-  - `raw/` - For raw data without any processing.

-## Setup
+## Dependency Installation

 **Prerequisites**

-Make sure you have Python 3.11+ installed on your.
-You will also need pip for installing the Python packages.
+Make sure you have Python 3.11+ installed.
+You will also need pip to install the required Python packages.

 **Installation**